 Performance-Based Cash Awards-The Corporation's performance-based long-term cash incentive award, LTCIP, is intended to focus executives on the achievement of multiyear performance goals that will enhance shareholder value.
 The Corporation's TSR and ROAIC are considered in determining the amount, if any, of awards earned under the Corporation's LTCIP.
 Performance is measured on a cumulative basis over a three-year performance cycle.
 Awards pursuant to the LTCIP are generally made on an annual basis such that three performance cycles overlap.
 Any actual award earned is paid at the end of the three-year performance cycle.
-During 2014, there were three overlapping cycles:
+During 2015, there were three overlapping cycles:

-- 2012-2014-Awarded in 2012, completed at the end of 2014, vesting took place in early 2015. - 2013-2015-Awarded in 2013, in process, will complete at the end of 2015, payment in early 2016 if performance measures are attained. - 2014-2016-Awarded in 2014, in process, will complete at the end of 2016, payment in early 2017 if performance measures are attained; included in the "Grants of Plan-Based Awards Table."
+• 2013-2015-Awarded in 2013, completed at the end of 2015, vesting took place in early 2016.

+- 2014-2016-Awarded in 2014, in process, will complete at the end of 2016, payment in early 2017, if performance measures are attained. - 2015-2017-Awarded in 2015, in process, will complete at the end of 2017, payment in early 2018, if performance measures are attained; included in the "Grants of Plan-Based Awards Table."

 The LTCIP provides executives the opportunity to earn awards based on a combination of two performance measures.
 One-half of the award is based on the Corporation's three-year TSR as measured against the TSRs of a subset of companies in the S&P 500 excluding companies in the S&P 500 Index that are classified as being part of the Financial or Utilities industry sectors or the Transportation industry group.
 Companies added to the S&P 500 during the performance cycle are also excluded.
 TSR is measured by comparing the average daily closing price and dividends of the Corporation in the third year of the performance cycle with the average daily closing price and dividends prior to the start of the performance cycle relative to the distribution of the equivalent TSRs during the performance cycle of the group of companies as described above.
 The target performance requirement for the TSR measure is the 50th percentile of the S&P 500 subset described above.
 The other one-half of the award is based on ROAIC performance over the three-year period.
-ROAIC is calculated by dividing the average of the Corporation's net operating profit after-tax over the relevant performance cycle by its average invested capital over such period.
-The target performance requirement for the ROAIC measure is 9% after-tax, which is above the Corporation's estimated WACC.
+ROAIC is calculated by dividing the average of the Corporation's net operating profit after-tax, which is above the Corporation's estimated WACC.
 The target, minimum and maximum performance requirements are as follows: